 The description of a galley by Joseph Furttenbach

 Joseph Furttenbach (1591 - 1667) stayed for twelve years in Italy (1607/8 - 1620), mainly in Milan, Genoa and Florence.
 During that time he was educated as merchant by relatives there.
-But he also studied architecture, garden design, engineering, military architecture and grew an interest in theatre and stage design.
+But he also studied architecture, garden design, engineering and military architecture.
 In 1620 he returned to Ulm, engaged in communal services and worked as architect and engineer.
 Later on he became alderman and soon was one of the most important personalities of Ulm.

 In several works he tried to describe and illustrate the technical and architectural knowledge of his time.
 One of his works is a detailed description of building a 16th century war galley (called FULMEN IN HOSTES = fire to the enemies) and a description of the battle of Lepanto 1571: Joseph Furttenbach, Architectura Navalis.
 Das ist: Von dem Schiff-Gebäw / Auff dem Meer und Seekusten zu gebrauchen ..., Ulm 1629.
 A digitized version is available from the Universitäts- und Landesbibliothek Sachsen-Anhalt, Uni Halle, VD 17 23:270292U.
 Two of the drawings of this version are shown below, pages 38 and 39 and 127 and 128.